frostwire/frostwire-jlibtorrent/README.md

 ```
 This is the command you will use to build the `libjlibtorrent.so` file.
 If this command fails, make sure to sync your repo and run the `configure_linux.sh` script once again, you might have outdated sources.

+>*Currently the script dependencies installation function is meant for Debian/Ubuntu only, patches are welcome to make the script work for other Linux distributions.
+Submit your Pull Request in a feature branch so we can work together.*

 **Requirements**

 You will have to build libtorrent first on your system, we've included build scripts in the `build` folder.